Father Marquette Statue

 The Father Marquette Statue's restoration, includes ADA accessibility, garden enhancements and maintenance of the park.
-Through project funds and generous donations, this undertaking sponsored by the Marquette Beautification & Restoration Committee, Inc. and supported by the City of Marquette, is close to realization.
+Through project funds and generous donations, this undertaking sponsored by the Marquette Beautification & Restoration Committee, Inc. and supported by the City of Marquette, has been realized.
 This park honors the memory of Father Jacques Marquette, the historical namesake of our city and county.

 On July 15th, 2018, 121 years after the original dedication of the statue, the MBRC with the City of Marquette rededicated the Father Marquette Park.

 Artist Ryan Bryak, created the arched gateway and two stone benches to welcome visitors.
 The gateway emulates a canoe, towers 10 ft. tall and is made of weathered steel.
 Engraved along the perimeter of the arches, is a map depicting Father Marquette’s journey.
 The new seating, lighting, and winding pathway enables all to experience the park.

 A memory garden was established in the park to honor former MBRC President Tami Dawidowski.
 She is recognized for her extraordinary leadership, endless determination, and her encouraging foresight, that helped this project to eventualize.